 We would like to bring you closer to the diversity of the islands and give you important tips on the topics of ports, anchorages and day trips for your sailing experience.
 We introduce you to the islands from north-east to south-west.

 La Graciosa is a small island to the north of Lanzarote and is also the most northern one.
 This unique nature reserve offers a wonderful bay called “Playa Francesa”.
 Here you can anchor well protected on a sandy bottom.
 Starry nights far away from light pollution await you in this magical and remote place.
 The underwater world also has a lot to offer here and a snorkel or dive is always worthwhile.
+To anchor at Playa Francesa, you need a permission, please register in time.
 There is a small port called “Caleta del Sebo” can accommodate yachts up to 12 meters long.
-Currently the port is being expanded and there may be a shortage of berths.
-We will keep you updated.
+The pilones of the marina where renewed and the new pantoon has about 20 meters length.

 Caleta del Sebo: Geographical location: South, Coordinates: 29° 14′ N, 13° 30′ W, Telephone: +34 828 181 145